Evander Kane's two-point game leads Oilers past Kraken 3-1 in pre-season play

 NOTES

-The Oilers had three regular players out with injuries at the moment.
+The Oilers have three regular players out with injuries at the moment.
 Forward Ryan McLeod skated with the main group on Friday and is expected to be ready for the start of the regular season.
-Defenceman Mattias Ekholm also skated, although like fellow blueliner Brett Kulak, his status to start the season is still uncertain… Kraken standout defenceman Vince Dunn also skated after missing a sizeable chunk of camp, but is uncertain for a season start.
+Defenceman Mattias Ekholm also skated, although like fellow blueliner Brett Kulak, his status to start the season is still uncertain … Kraken standout defenceman Vince Dunn also skated after missing a sizable chunk of camp, but is uncertain for a season start.

 UP NEXT

-The Kraken start regular season play in Vegas against the Golden Knights on Tuesday.
+The Kraken start regular season play in Vegas against the defending Stanley Cup champion Golden Knights on Tuesday.
 The Oilers take on the Canucks in Vancouver on Wednesday.

 This report by The Canadian Press was first published Oct.
 6, 2023.